Build Profiles#

 This renders the control_assistant template with a mock control system and produces

-a complete Claude Code project at /tmp/my-facility/.
+a complete Osprey agent project at /tmp/my-facility/.

 Profile YAML Schema#